-Liposuction Clinic in South Africa
+Liposuction Clinics in South Africa

 Liposuction is a popular aesthetic surgery which removes excess fat from your body using suction.
 This allows the surgeon to reshape regions of your body, usually the areas which aren't affected by diet or physical activity.
 The removal of fat by liposuction is done by inserting tiny blunt tubes through tiny cuts in the skin where fat is suctioned out of the targetted fat deposits.

 Depending on the type, size and place of the treated area, liposuction can last anywhere from 3 to 7 hours.